What is hepatitis?

-Viral hepatitis is the 7th leading cause of death globally, accounting for 1.4 million deaths per year – more than HIV/AIDS, tuberculosis or malaria.
+Worldwide, an estimated 325 million people suffer from viral hepatitis.
+It is the 7th leading cause of death globally, accounting for 1.3 million deaths per year – more than HIV/AIDS, tuberculosis or malaria.
 Together, hepatitis B and hepatitis C cause 80% of liver cancer cases in the world.

-Viral hepatitis is not found in one location nor amongst one set of people; it can affect millions of people without them even being aware.
-Globally, 95% of people living with viral hepatitis do not know.
-This can result in the real possibility of developing fatal liver disease at some point in their lives and in some cases, unknowingly transmitting the infection to others.
+Viral hepatitis is not found in one location nor among one set of people; it can affect people without showing any symptoms.
+Some 95% of people living with viral hepatitis are unaware that they have the disease, which means that they have a real possibility of developing fatal liver disease and of unknowingly transmitting hepatitis to others.

-With the availability of effective vaccines and treatments for hepatitis B and a cure for hepatitis C, the elimination of viral hepatitis is achievable, but greater awareness of the disease and the risks is a must, as is access to cheaper diagnostics and treatment.
+Yet with modern medical advances, hepatitis need not be a death sentence.
+New drugs can cure HCV and prevent mortality from HBV.
+The hepatitis B vaccine, given in childhood, can prevent the onset of the disease.
+The availability of effective vaccines and treatments means that the elimination of viral hepatitis is achievable, but greater awareness of the disease and the risks is a must, as is access to cheaper diagnostics and treatment.

 ‘taking hepatitis science to communities through film’ brings together top biomedical scientists working in the field of viral hepatitis, communications experts, and aspiring young filmmakers in a pioneering public-health project to communicate the advances that can save people’s lives.